annegog/k24-project1-2022/README.md

         4) We write to the file_name.out the domains/
         5) close the file we were reading, close the .out file and be stopped so the parent knows!
 * listener: it's a kid (pid) of manager process.
-Just executing (/calling) the inotifywait to keep an eye on the directory we want.
+Just executing (/calling) the inotifywait to keep an eye on the current directory.
 -------------------------------------------------
 __further observations__
-* manager.h:
-    - function manager_messege: takes the fifoname and he is writing to the pipe

 -----------------
-* Makefile is a pice of shit :)
-// g++ -g -Wall manager.cpp -o sniffer
-// g++ -g -Wall workers.cpp -o workers
+* Makefile is a pice of shit :) g++ -g -Wall manager.cpp -o sniffer g++ -g -Wall workers.cpp -o workers
-// ./sniffer -p ./new_files/
+./sniffer -p ./new_files/